mchampaneri/vuejs-multiselect-script/README.md

 - In the script file change the url where you want to send the array of data
 - Define multiple function like deleteSelect { givenasExample }, updateSelect, renameSelect as your need
 - You done
+- If get any problem or need my help to modify this , feel free to ask.

 ## Currently Included Checks